solita/solita.github.com/_posts/2021-10-15-software-and-projects-as-systems.md

 A project produces deliveries to meet project goals.

 **Deliveries** are groups of specified and approved deliverables which affect people called [stakeholders](#organization-and-stakeholders).
-A project delivery consists of deliverables.
 One deliverable could be for example a software change, new software component, documentation, configuration and so on.
-Semantically speaking you could argue that system view changes and project management view deliverables as synonyms.
+Semantically speaking you could argue that system view changes and project management view deliverables are synonyms.
 In the other hand, if you prefer, you could differentiate them for example so that: a deliverable is some larger logical entity which brings business value itself and aims to meet a project goal, when a change alone might not yet bring both.

-Changes to the system may have unexpected results if all those are not considered:
+Changes to the system may have unexpected results if the project-system is not considered:

 - A project has a very high risk of failing or producing waste if schedule, goals and budget are not clear and agreed by project stakeholders.
 - Evaluation and approval of deliveries is difficult if goals are not clear.